mgoellnitz/dinistiq/README.md

 creates and empty map instance.
 Like any other beans the contents of this map can be modified by a properties file.
-In this case the contents of the properties file's key / value pairs will for the contents of the map.
+In this case the contents of the properties file's key / value pairs will be used as content for the whole map.

 Lists of string can be created by